spec-dev/allo/guides/Contract-Groups.md

 # Contract Groups

 All data on Spec is organized by context rather than by chain.
 Because of this, when a protocol is onboarded into the Spec ecosystem, all of its contracts are organized into <b>Contract Groups</b> that are chain-agnostic and contextually specific (e.g. `uniswapv3.Pool`, `gitcoin.Timelock`, `allo.ProjectRegistry`, etc.).

-Technically speaking, a Contract Group as a set of contract addresses that all share a common ABI, regardless of deployment chain.
-You can visualize one of these groups like so:
+Technically speaking, a Contract Group is a set of contract addresses that all share a common ABI, regardless of deployment chain.
+You can visualize a Contract Group like this:

 ![](https://dbjzhg7yxqn0y.cloudfront.net/cg.png)